prashantbhandary/safetronicsFiles/README.md

-# SafeTonics Multi-Sensor Helmet System
+# SafeTronics Multi-Sensor Helmet System

 A comprehensive IoT safety monitoring system built with ESP32 and multiple sensors for real-time health and safety tracking.